Martin Cullen: Background, early and private life

 Martin Cullen was born in Waterford in 1954.
 He was educated at Waterpark College and the Regional Technical College, Waterford.
 He is married and has four children – three sons and one daughter.
 However, in late 2004 he stated that he was separated from his wife, Dorthe.

-Cullen's father and grandfather had been Mayor of Waterford, a position Martin Cullen himself later occupied in 1993–94.
+Cullen's father and grandfather had been Mayor of Waterford, a position Martin Cullen himself later occupied in 1993–1994.

 Cullen worked as a sales manager for a wine company before becoming interested in politics.
 He was also Chief Executive of the Irish Transport Operators.

 Political career

 Cullen was one of 14 Progressive Democrats TDs elected to Dáil Éireann at the 1987 general election, the first election after the party was founded.
 During his first period as a TD he served as his party's spokesperson on Tourism, Transport and Communications (1987–1988) and Industry and Commerce (1988–1989).
 Cullen lost his seat at the 1989 general election but was subsequently nominated by the Taoiseach to Seanad Éireann.
 During the intervening period he was elected to Waterford City Council, before returning to the Dáil at the 1992 general election.

-The following year he was appointed party spokesperson on Enterprise and Employment.
-Cullen became disillusioned with the party, joining Fianna Fáil in September 1994.
+In the following year Cullen was appointed party spokesperson on Enterprise and Employment.
+He became disillusioned with the party, and joined Fianna Fáil in September 1994.

 Ahern Government

-In 1997 was appointed Minister of State at the Department of Finance by the Fianna Fáil–Progressive Democrats coalition government which came to office after the general election.
+In 1997, Cullen was appointed Minister of State at the Department of Finance by the Fianna Fáil–Progressive Democrats coalition government that came to office after the general election.
 He was given responsibility for the Office of Public Works where he made huge progress in restoring the reputation of that department with number of high-profile projects, such as Leinster House 2000 and the purchase of the Farmleigh estate from Edward Guinness.